Skip to content

 Homemade Chili Crisp

-jbspotchex2 months ago026 mins
+jbspotchex5 months ago1 week ago026 mins

 If you’re the kind of person who keeps chili crisp on hand in multiple, making your own is going to be a revelation, especially this version.
 This is chili crisp flecked with fresh orange zest and fried shallots.
 It is chili forward and as feisty as the chili flakes you choose.
 A spectrum of spices works in fragrant concert with toasted nuts (and pepitas!), and the wildcard ingredient is finely chopped dates.
 Like all your favorite chili crisps, this brings plenty of fire, crunch, umami, spice, and chewy sweetness to everything you spoon it on.